Nikolai Spathari: Achievements

 Milescu is the author of one of the first Russian works on arithmetic, "Arithmologion", which was written in 1672, based on his own Greek original.
 The manuscript was preserved in the Chudov Monastery, till it was discovered by church historian Nikolay Kedrov.

-In his road journal – later published under the title Travels through Siberia to the Chinese borders, Milescu correctly described the middle course of the Ob, Irtysh, and Angara.
+In his road journal, later published under the title Travels through Siberia to the Chinese borders, Milescu correctly described the middle course of the Ob, Irtysh, and Angara rivers.
 He assumed the Ob to have its source in Lake Teletskoye in the Altai Mountains.
 He was also the first person to describe Lake Baikal and all the rivers feeding the lake, and the first to point out Baikal's unfathomable depth.
+His works became popular with Russian elites, being found in their collections for the next century.

 On his way through Siberia, Milescu used the astrolabe to establish coordinates of some settlements.
 His materials were later used by the Jesuits, who took considerable interest in China.
 Upon returning to Moscow, he submitted to the Foreign Ministry three volumes of notes: Travel notes and Description of China, alongside the Travels.

 In his narratives, Milescu summed up the knowledge that Russian explorers had gathered about East Siberia.
 Although he believed that the Amur was the largest river in the world, he listed its main tributaries without mistake.
 His idea that there was a vast mountain range stretching from the Baikal to the Okhotsk Sea, although fundamentally wrong, was widely believed by many geographers until the mid-20th century.
-He also heard rumours about Sakhalin, which he supposed to be the same island as Hokkaidō, thus considerably exaggerating its dimensions.
+He also heard rumours about Sakhalin, which he supposed to be the same island as Hokkaido, thus considerably exaggerating its dimensions.

-Bogdan Petriceicu-Hasdeu believed that Milescu was the author of the first translation of the Bible into Romanian, the Bucharest edition (printed in 1688, during the rule of Prince Şerban Cantacuzino).
+Bogdan Petriceicu-Hasdeu believed that Milescu was the author of the first translation of the Bible into Romanian, the Bucharest edition (printed in 1688, during the rule of Prince Șerban Cantacuzino).
 However, Nicolae Iorga and other historians have argued that there is no actual proof of this, and have proposed Constantin Cantacuzino as the main translator.

 Legacy

-Milescu's name was assigned to several streets in localities throughout Romania and Moldova, including one in Bucharest named "Strada Spatărul Nicolae Milescu", one in Chișinău named "Strada Nicolae Milescu Spătaru", one in Constanța named "Strada Nicolae Milescu", etc. Also there are scientific and education institutions named in the Milescu's honor, among them a lyceum in Chișinău, Liceul Teoretic "Nicolae Milescu Spătarul", and the Association of Scientists of Moldova "N. Spătaru Milescu".
-Several busts to Milescu are across Romanian and Moldovan cities.
+Milescu's name was assigned to several streets in localities throughout Romania and Moldova, including one in Bucharest named "Strada Spatărul Nicolae Milescu", one in Chișinău named "Strada Nicolae Milescu Spătaru", one in Constanța named "Strada Nicolae Milescu", etc. Also there are scientific and education institutions named in Milescu's honor, among them a lyceum in Chișinău, Liceul Teoretic "Nicolae Milescu Spătarul", and the Association of Scientists of Moldova "N. Spătaru Milescu".
+Several busts of Milescu are across Romanian and Moldovan cities.
 The public library in Vaslui, his birthplace, bears his name.
 Also in Moldova several stamps with Milescu on them were issued.

-Numismatic issue – in 2011, the National Bank of Romania issued a silver coin dedicated to the 375th anniversary of Nicolae Milescu's birth.
+In 2011, the National Bank of Romania issued a silver coin dedicated to the 375th anniversary of Nicolae Milescu's birth.